‘Bob’s Burgers’ actor faces charges in Jan. 6 riot

 Television actor Jay Johnston, who had recurring roles on “Bob’s Burgers” and “Arrested Development,” has been charged in connection to his role in the Jan.
-6, 2021 attack on the Capitol, NBC News reported Wednesday.
+6, 2021, attack on the Capitol.

-Johnston faces a felony charge of obstruction of civil disorder and misdemeanor charges including unlawful entry on restricted groups and impeding passage through Capitol grounds.
+Johnston faces a felony charge of obstruction of civil disorder and misdemeanor charges including unlawful entry on restricted groups and impeding passage through Capitol grounds, according to court documents.

 The FBI used public video, closed circuit television footage and police body camera footage to identify Johnston and to trace his movements on January 6.